castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ## Connect cluster

-To connect your cluster, [log into the CAST AI console](https://console.cast.ai/external-clusters/new) and navigate to **Connect cluster** window, [**EKS**](https://console.cast.ai/external-clusters/new#eks) tab.
+To connect your cluster, [log in to the CAST AI console](https://console.cast.ai/external-clusters/new) and navigate to **Connect cluster** window, [**EKS**](https://console.cast.ai/external-clusters/new#eks) tab.
 Copy the provided script and run it in your terminal or cloud shell.
 Make sure that kubectl is installed and can access your cluster.

 ![img.png](../../screenshots/connect-cluster-2.png)